Skip to main content

 Key takeaways:

-• Christmas trees contain allergens and irritants that can worsen allergies and asthma.
-Mold and pine sap from Christmas trees — rather than tree pollen — are likely to trigger allergies.
+• Christmas trees contain allergens and irritants that can make allergies and asthma worse.
+Mold and pine sap from Christmas trees — not the tree pollen — are most likely to trigger allergies.

 • Poison ivy often grows near pine trees and can leave behind resin on Christmas tree trunks and branches.
 This resin can trigger an itchy rash.

-• Artificial trees can build up dust and mold in storage, which may also worsen allergies and asthma.
+• Artificial trees can collect dust and mold during storage, which may also worsen allergies and asthma.

 Does setting up your Christmas tree make you sneeze or feel short of breath?
 Or do you get an itchy rash on your hands and arms after putting up your Christmas tree?
-These symptoms aren’t a coincidence — they’re signs you could be allergic to your Christmas tree.
+These symptoms aren’t a coincidence — they could be signs you’re allergic to your Christmas tree.

 What is Christmas tree syndrome?

-Typically tree pollen isn’t to blame for Christmas tree allergies.
-When you bring a tree indoors, you’re bringing in a host of potential allergens that live in nature, from mold to that strong pine fragrance — and even poison ivy.
+Typically, tree pollen isn’t to blame for Christmas tree allergies.
+When you bring a tree indoors, you’re also bringing in a host of potential allergens that live in nature, from mold to that strong pine fragrance, and even poison ivy.

 What are the symptoms of Christmas tree allergies?